|HRH Edward, Duke of Kent|

 In 1785, Edward was sent to Luneburg to begin his career in the army as a cadet in the Hanoverian foot guards.
 He completed his military training under Lieutenant Colonel Baron Von Wangenheim, a strict military tutor whom Edward described as “a mercenary tyrant”.

 He served in Hanover, Geneva, Gibraltar, the West Indies and Canada.
-He was gazetted brevet Colonel in the British army and elected a Knight of the Garter in 1786, subsequently rising to Major General (1793), General (1794) and Field Marshall (1805).
+He was gazetted brevet Colonel in the British army and elected a Knight of the Garter in 1786, subsequently rising to Major General (1793), General (1794) and Field Marshal (1805).

 Harsh disciplinarian or respected leader?